tonydpanda/Anthony_BSEPortfolio/index.md

 | Item Name | What the item is used for | $Price | <a href="https://www.amazon.com/Arduino-A000066-ARDUINO-UNO-R3/dp/B008GRTSV6/"> Link </a> |

 # Starter Project: Jitterbug

+<iframe width="560" height="315" src="https://www.youtube.com/embed/0aJ8D_24M1k?si=ZHzQcDe4stBDzNmZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

- The [Jitterbug](https://learntosolderkits.com/products/jitterbug) involved soldering ca vibration motor, two red LEDs, a switch, and a battery holder onto a custom PCB.
+ The **[Jitterbug](https://learntosolderkits.com/products/jitterbug)** involved soldering ca vibration motor, two red LEDs, a switch, and a battery holder onto a custom PCB.
 Once completed, the Jitterbug uses the motor to skitter across hard surfaces.
 I really enjoyed this starter project since it allowed me to learn how to solder and really got me into the mood for my summer at BlueStamp.

 <p align="center">
 <img align = "center" src="https://github.com/tonydpanda/Anthony_BSEPortfolio/blob/5cab9081c33802fdc2f4d1f073529611fa59fbd6/image.png" alt="Your image title" width="400" />
 </p>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/0aJ8D_24M1k?si=ZHzQcDe4stBDzNmZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 # Challenges
 A major challenge I faced was that one of the jitterbugs eyes were not lighting up.
 After playing with it I realized that the issue was that the led was oriented the wrong way.
 To fix this, I had to desolder the LED, flip it around, and finally put it back in and solder it. **From this I learned how to desolder and take out components.**